-Rosa Parks: Icon of US civil rights movement – DW – 02/03/2025
+Rosa Parks: Icon of US Civil Rights Movement – DW – 02/03/2025

 When Parks was told to get up and leave her seat to a white passenger, she refused.
 The bus driver threatened to call the police and have her arrested, but she answered, "You may do that," and remained seated.
 The police came and arrested her.

-In the wake of Parks's arrest, the Women's Political Council of Montgomery called for a boycott, urging people in the Black community to avoid taking a city bus on the upcoming Monday, the day on which Rosa Parks' trial was scheduled, and to walk or take a cab instead — most people heeded this call.
+In the wake of Parks's arrest, the Women's Political Council of Montgomery called for a boycott, urging people in the Black community to avoid taking a city bus on the upcoming Monday, the day on which Parks' trial was scheduled, and to walk or take a cab instead.
+Most people heeded this call.

-His leadership role garnered him enemies.
+King's leadership role made him enemies.
 He survived two bomb attacks but was not deterred from preaching non-violent resistance.

 The group initiated the March on Washington for Jobs and Freedom in 1963, where King held his famous "I Have a Dream" speech in front of more than 200,000 people.